camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/local/quickstart.md

 title: "Quickstart"
 ---

-This quick start guide introduces you the main concepts of Zeebe without the need to write a single line of code.
+This quickstart guide introduces you the main concepts of Zeebe without the need to write a single line of code in 5 steps.

 ## Step 1: Download the Zeebe distribution